chaselgrove/python-hypothesis/README.rst

 The Annotation constructor should not be called directly.

-Some attributes can be updated, but you must declare your developer key to the annotation when you create it:
+Some attributes can be updated; to do so, set the authentication token using the ``h_annot.auth()`` context manager:

+    >>> with h_annot.auth(authentication_token):
+    ...     annot.text = 'new text'

+Annotations don't have an inherent concept of authentication, so the previous way of declaring authentication to annotations:

     >>> annot = h_annot.Annotation.load('someannotationid', 'somedevelkey')
     >>> annot.text = 'new text'

+is deprecated.

 Tags are accessed and changed through the ``tags`` attribute.
 This attribute acts like a case-insensitive set (like Hypothesis itself treats tags).